fal-works/p5js-templates/docs/README.md

 - [npm](https://docs.npmjs.com/) is a large database on the web, from which you can download several packages including the tools described above.
 It also provides a package manager tool (included in Node.js), which is a CLI (i.e. `npm` commands).

 - The `package.json` file is necessary for using `npm` or other package managers.
-It contains several metadata (including package dependencies) and user-defined scripts as well (which are defined in the `scripts` field and can be run by command-line `npm run (script name)`).
+It contains several metadata including package dependencies.
+It may also contain some user-defined scripts, which are defined in the `scripts` field and can be run by command-line `npm run (script name)`.

 - Instruction of each template (except for Template P) tells you to use the `npm` command, but it is also recommended to use [pnpm](https://pnpm.js.org/) instead (which is also used for developing these templates).